thcworks/dashboard_assessment/README.md

 - ✅ Select users within those populations
 - ✅ View behavioural scores from different review sources (self, peer, manager, direct report)

+## Share a Visual Insight

+As part of your submission, please:

+🔍 Identify one interesting pattern, gap, or insight in the dataset and present it using a visualisation.
+This could be a chart, graph, or visual summary that highlights something meaningful.

 **Estimated time to complete:** 3–4 hours

 _Focus on clear thinking, usability, and maintainable code.
 It’s okay to skip polish—just add a note on what you'd do with more time._